EIGRP K values

-EIGRP uses composite metric and K-values to calculate preferred path to a destination.
+EIGRP uses a composite metric and K-values to calculate the preferred path to a destination.

-The formula for computation of EIGRP metric is –
+The formula for the computation of EIGRP metric is –

-It’s important to understand where to find the K-values in the Cisco network devices.
+It’s important to understand where to find the EIGRP k values in the Cisco network devices.
 The command “show interfaces (interface name)” will provide the detail of all the K-values i.e. Bandwidth, Load, delay, Reliability and MTU.

 Another important show command to show the K values presently used the cisco device (default values) –

 Now, let’s understand from an example scenario which will illustrate how EIGRP composite metric is calculated for Network 220.127.116.11/24 (Loopback 0 of Router R1).
 Routers R1, R2 and R3 are all connected in series with Loopback 0 of R1 (IP =18.104.22.168/24) advertised in EIGRP domain.
 We are considering default K-values calculation mechanism i.e. K1 = K3 = 1 and K2=K4=K5 = 0.